Exporting Graphs with asdocx

 asdocx sum

 It is important to note that in the previous example, we simply added asdocx with the scatter mpg price command.
-This single line not only generates the scatter graph, but also exports it to the current document.
-All the options that are available with the graph/scatter/line/twoway commands can be utilized to customize the graph to our desired format.
+This single line not only generated the scatter graph, but also exported it to the current document.
+All the options that are available with the graph/scatter/line/twoway commands can be utilized to customize the graph to a desired format.
 The resulting document appears as follows.

 Graph Height and Width